MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 The following fields are available:

 - **AggregatedPackageFullNames**  The names of all packages to be downloaded and installed.
-- **AttemptNumber**  The total number of retry attempts before it was cancelled.
+- **AttemptNumber**  The total number of retry attempts before it was canceled.
 - **BundleId**  The identity of the build associated with this product.
 - **CategoryId**  The identity of the package or packages being installed.
 - **ClientAppId**  The identity of the app that initiated this operation.